-In the first post of this blog series, I talked about what being a mentor teacher means and what it doesn’t.
+In the first post of this blog series, I talked about what being a mentor teacher is.
 It’s important to understand your role in the partnership with a beginning teacher.
-But how do you develop a trusting, respectful, productive relationship with your mentee?
-How do you set up the foundation to work closely together over the next year?
+But how do you develop a trusting, productive new teacher-mentor relationship?

 Start With Self-Reflection

-First, you need to think about what you want the mentor-new teacher relationship to look like.
+First, you need to think about what you want the mentor-mentee relationship to look like.
 Here’s where a little self-reflection comes in:

 - What kind of mentor did you have your first year?
 What did he/she do that helped you?
 How could he/she have better supported you?

-- What character traits do you have that will help you serve as a mentor?
+- What character traits do you have that will help you in your role?
 What are some areas that you may need to work on?

 - What concerns do you have about working with a beginning teacher?
-How can you address them?
+How can you address them early on?

-Some of these questions you may want to discuss with the new teacher, and others are just food for thought as you begin working together.
+Some of these questions you may want to discuss together, and others are just food for thought.

 Provide a Warm Welcome